MURAMBA, RWANDA: WATER SUPPLY AND SANITATION

 MIAMI INSTITUTE OF FOOD: GREENHOUSE

 EWB-USA Miami University strives not only to maintain a strong international presence, but also to remain a partner of the local community.
-Our chapter members participate in trail and stream clean-ups, local water testing, STEM outreach to local schools, and engineering projects in the greater Cincinnati area on a regular basis.
+Our chapter members participate in community service, Habitat for Humanity builds, STEM outreach to local schools, and engineering projects in the greater Cincinnati area on a regular basis.
 Our chapter has also flourished partnerships with other student organizations and nearby professional organizations.

 CHAGUARPAMBA, ECUADOR: WATER SUPPLY